salmabenhadjali/learning-path/README.md

 ## 🎢 The Adventure So Far

-* Chapter 1: "The Beginnings" – Getting familiar with the tools and languages.
+- Chapter 1: "The Beginnings" – Getting familiar with the tools and languages.
 Hello world?
 More like hello universe! 🌌
-* Chapter 2: "Bugs & Debugs" – Learning from each bug, and savoring every successful compile.
+- Chapter 2: "Bugs & Debugs" – Learning from each bug, and savoring every successful compile.
-* Chapter 3: "Framework Frenzy" – Exploring new frameworks and understanding how each one builds on the last.
+- Chapter 3: "Framework Frenzy" – Exploring new frameworks and understanding how each one builds on the last.
-* Chapter 4 and beyond...
+- Chapter 4 and beyond...
 Stay tuned. 🚀

+## 🌟 What I Relearned

+These are the foundational Vue topics I revisited to refresh and solidify my understanding:

+- 🌱 Using VueJS to Interact with the DOM
+- 🔄 Using Conditionals and Rendering Lists
+- 📆 Understanding the VueJS Instance
+- 🚦 Communicating between Components
+- 🧪 Handling User Input with Forms
+- 🌍 Connecting to Servers via Http - Using axios
+- 🧼 Vuex: State management with actions, mutations, modules, and Composition API usage
+- 🔹 Vue Router: Dynamic routes, nested routes, and `<keep-alive>` for component caching
+- 🛋️ ES Modules: What they are and how they're used in Vue & JS
+- 💅 Prettier vs ESLint: Formatting vs linting explained

 ## 🤓 Follow Along